underscoreio/underscoreio/src/html/_drafts/liftrx.md

 The solution we opted for was to use Scalaz [Lens](http://eed3si9n.com/learning-scalaz/Lens.html).
 The input Observable is mapped to Observables for each field with a set of lenses.
 But the complication is how to apply values emitted by each field's component to the original data.
 The set of Observable values need to be combined in some way to effect a change on the original value.

-The solution is to map each field's Observable to an Observable[[Endo](https://oss.sonatype.org/service/local/repositories/releases/archive/org/scalaz/scalaz_2.11/7.1.1/scalaz_2.11-7.1.1-javadoc.jar/!/index.html#scalaz.Endo)[T]], where T is the type of the composite datatype.
+We addressed this by mapping each field's Observable to an Observable[[Endo](https://oss.sonatype.org/service/local/repositories/releases/archive/org/scalaz/scalaz_2.11/7.1.1/scalaz_2.11-7.1.1-javadoc.jar/!/index.html#scalaz.Endo)[T]], where T is the type of the composite datatype.
 (An Endo wraps a function of T ⇒ T).
 The set of Observable[Endo[T]] for each field can be merged and applied to the original datatype.

 The resulting component's type is RxComponent[T, Endo[T]].